valedaemon/meteor-circular-progress/README.md

 # circular-progress

-A reactive, flexible, SVG-based circular progress bar for Meteor
+This is a repackage of [rteslaru/meteor-circular-progress](https://github.com/rteslaru/meteor-circular-progress) which is "a reactive, flexible, SVG-based circular progress bar for Meteor."

 **Table of Contents**
 - [Overview](#overview)